JPLMLIA/vercye_ops/docs/docs/LAI/running.md

 Follow the Google Drive Python Quickstart to download a `client_secret.json`: https://developers.google.com/drive/api/quickstart/python

 > [!NOTE]
-> Google OAuth requires accessing a server-side browser via X11 forwarding to produce a `token.json`.
+> Google OAuth requires accessing a server-side browser via X11 forwarding to produce a `token.json` from your `client_secret `.
 This can get complicated, involving Xming or Xquartz along with the appropriate `$DISPLAY` and `.ssh/config` parameters.
 It may be easier to just run this locally to produce the `token.json`, then transfer the token to the server.
-For this, you will have to run `vercye_ops/vercye_ops/lai/lai_creation_GEE/1_1_gee_export_S2.py` with `--export_mode drive` and `--gdrive_credentials /path.to/your/credentials.json` and some other dummy parameters.
+For this, you will have to run `vercye_ops/vercye_ops/lai/lai_creation_GEE/1_1_gee_export_S2.py` with `--export-mode drive` and `--gdrive-credentials /path.to/your/credentials.json` and the `--token-only` flag.
 You can cancel the run, once you see that the earth engine login is completed.
 This will then produce the token that you have to transfer to the server.
 Otherwise, please discuss with your system administrator.

 **Step 3: Setup the GEE-LAI Pipeline Configuration**